FairShare · Web & iOS

 +

 Fara'id is the classical Islamic law of inheritance, derived primarily from Surah An-Nisa in the Quran (verses 4:11, 4:12, and 4:176) and detailed in centuries of scholarly work.
-It assigns prescribed shares to specific heirs (spouses, parents, children, and siblings) and rules for distributing what remains.
+It assigns prescribed shares to specific heirs (spouses, parents, children, and siblings) and gives rules for distributing whatever remains.

 How is inheritance distributed in Islam?